ivan-alles/localizer/README.md

 # Localizer

-Localizer is a neural network predicting object positions and orientation on 2d images.
+Localizer is a neural network for 2D object detection.

-Check out a [browser app](https://ivan-alles.github.io/localizer/) finding your hands on a live camera video.
+Unlike popular algorithms predicting bounding boxes, Localizer predicts accurate object coordinates and orientation.
+This data is essential in robotic applications to plan precise motions and avoid collisions.

+Check out the online [hand detector app](https://ivan-alles.github.io/localizer/) to see Localizer in action.

+Provided enough training data, Localizer:
+* Reaches accuracy less than 2 pixels for the position and  2 degrees for orientation.
+* Works with rigid and flexible objects.
+* Detects an unlimited number of object categories.
+* Adapts to variations in scale, point of view, and lighting.

+Transfer learning reduces the amount of training data and time by 10-20 times.

+Localizer powered various industrial and hobby projects in:
+* Robot control
+* Manufacturing quality assurance
+* Object counting

+This repository contains:
+* The source code
+* Examples of datasets and models
+* A pretrained transfer learning model
+* A hands-on demo app for training and running models

 ## Setup
-I tested these instruction under Windows.
+These instructions use Windows syntax.

-1. To run neural networks on a GPU (highly recommended) install (if not done yet) the required drivers, etc. for **[TensorFlow 2](https://www.tensorflow.org/install/gpu)**.
+1. To run neural networks on a GPU (highly recommended), install the required prerequisites for **[TensorFlow 2](https://www.tensorflow.org/install/gpu)**.
 2. Get the source code into your working folder.
-3. Install the dependencies with `pipenv sync`.
+3. Install the dependencies: `pipenv sync`.
-4. Activate the pipenv environment with `pipenv shell`.
+4. Activate the pipenv environment: `pipenv shell`.
-5. Run `set PYTHONPATH=.`.
+5. Add localizer to python: `set PYTHONPATH=.`.

 ## Run the hands-on python app